CDLUC3/ezid-ops-scripts/scripts/README.md

 3. Another way to perform the combined tests is to update the `.env` file then push the change to GitHub.
 This will trigger a GitHub action defined in the `.github/workflows/ezid-tests.yml` file.

+A branch `testing_ezid_app` was created for this workflow.
+Maintain this branch on a regular base
+* merge the `main` to this branch to keep it up-to-date
+* update the `.env` file for a specific test

 The `.env` file defines the following environment variables:
 ```
 ENV=stg or prd